Irma claims dozens of lives across Caribbean, United States

 Ossman's car ended up on a grass shoulder, while Bridges' patrol car came to a rest in a nearby intersection.
 It wasn't immediately clear which vehicle crossed into the oncoming lane.

 Lt.
-Gregory Bueno confirmed the area was already being affected by rain and other hurricane-related conditions at the time of the crash, but its official cause remains under investigation.
+Gregory Bueno confirmed the area was affected by rain and other hurricane-related conditions at the time of the crash, but its official cause remains under investigation.

 Charles Saxon, 57, Calhoun Falls